OAM DMA Transfer

 FF46 — DMA: OAM DMA source address & start

-Writing to this register launches a DMA transfer from ROM or RAM to OAM (Object Attribute Memory).
+Writing to this register starts a DMA transfer from ROM or RAM to OAM (Object Attribute Memory).
 The written value specifies the transfer source address divided by $100, that is, source and destination are:

 Source: $XX00-$XX9F ;XX = $00 to $DF